-Interpretation: Item 2 includes central vacuum systems, dry cleaner, photo lab, school chemical lab, nail salon, dryer exhaust over 250° source capture system exhaust and combustion engine exhaust.
+Interpretation: Item 2 includes central vacuum systems, dry cleaner, photo lab, school chemical lab, nail salon, dryer exhaust over 250° source capture system exhaust and combustion engine exhaust and refrigerant pipe shaft ventilation exhaust outlets covered under Section 1109.3.2 carrying Group A2L and Group B2L refrigerants.

 [W] 3.
-For all environmental air exhaust other than enclosed parking garage and transformer vault exhaust: 3 feet (914 mm) from property lines. ((÷)) 3 feet (914 mm) from operable openings into buildings for all occupancies other than Group U, and 10 feet (3048 mm) from mechanical air intakes.
+For all environmental air exhaust other than enclosed parking garage and transformer vault exhaust: 3 feet (914 mm) from property lines. ((;)) 3 feet (914 mm) from operable openings into buildings for all occupancies other than Group U; and 10 feet (3048 mm) from mechanical air intakes.
 Such exhaust shall not be considered hazardous or noxious.
+Separation is not required between intake air openings and ((living space exhaust)) environmental air other than kitchen exhaust openings of ((an individual)) the same dwelling unit or sleeping unit where an approved factory-built intake/exhaust combination termination fitting is used to separate the air streams in accordance with the manufacturer's instructions.